[3.13] Smokemantra's Blade Blast Inquisitor - Budget Friendly - 7k+ eHP

 For our Jewels, the best thing to have is "increased maximum Life" in them, and then we can get ES, damage or any utility.
 I recommend using only one Abyss Jewel (placed in a Stygian Vise Belt) and using regular Jewels for the Skill Tree slots.

-We can play this build without Cluster Jewels, but according to my calculations, using the right Clusters will definitely enhance the build (they can mean a damage increase of 20+%).
+We can play this build without Cluster Jewels, but using the right Clusters will definitely enhance the build (they can mean a damage increase of 20+%).
 Because of the nodes we want to get from the Tree, we can't really afford to spend more than 20~ points on Clusters, so we would be limited to a single Cluster setup (by this I mean 1 Large, 2 Mediums and 2 Smalls/Regular Jewels, or less according to what we can get).
 The Unique Clusters Megalomaniac and Voices can be great additions, but Voices will definitely be very expensive and a good Megalomaniac can be hard (and expensive) to find.

 For our Large Cluster ideally we want an 8 Passive and 2 Socket Jewel that grants Elemental or Spell Damage.